Year 2000

 • To long-term proposals whether the government should build partnerships with both international and UK companies for innovation in healthcare and research also there should be a new partnership between the state and its citizens who must begin to recognise that they will have to pay more for their routine care while the NHS concentrates on providing a high-quality service for those with serious illnesses such as cystic fibrosis.

-Nick Bosanquet joined Telematic and Biomedical Services as a director in 2006
+Nick Bosanquet subsequently joined Telematic and Biomedical Services as a director in 2006. and we had little further contact with him that I recall.

 I described the CF Trust’s new “Antibiotic Treatment for Cystic Fibrosis” document and distributed copies of the final draft.
 There was a general approval of the final version.
-Three of the pharmacists had been very helpful in preparing the pharmacopoeia section of the document.
+Three of the pharmacists had who attended th meeting had been very helpful in preparing the pharmacopoeia section of the document – Paula Hayes (Liverpool), Helen Cunliffe (Leeds) and Amanda Bevan (Southampton).
+At St James’s Helen Cunliffe, a senior pharmacist is an essential member of our CF team.

 Warren Lenny